Profiling ComputeCpp Applications

 Enabling the JSON profiler backend

-ComputeCpp has the concept of a configuration file.
-A file that contains a list of options that can be used to configure how the runtime will perform certain operations.
+A configuration file may be used to configure how the ComputeCpp runtime will perform certain operations.

 In order to enable profiling of the runtime, create a file and add the option